Award-winning Story Writer

 “Diverse, cosmopolitan.” –The Rumpus

 Vanessa Hua is an award-winning author and columnist for the San Francisco Chronicle.
 Her short story collection, Deceit and Other Possibilities (2016), received an Asian/Pacific American Award in Literature, was a finalist for a California Book Award, and O, The Oprah Magazine called it a “searing debut.”
-Her most recent book, A River of Stars (2018), is a powerful novel about motherhood, immigration, and identity.
+She is also the author of A River of Stars (2018) a powerful novel about motherhood, immigration, and identity.
 Her forthcoming novel, Forbidden City, will be published in Spring 2022.

 For two decades, Hua has been writing about Asia and the diaspora, filing stories from China, Burma, Panama, South Korea, and Ecuador.
 She began her career at the Los Angeles Times before heading east to the Hartford Courant.
 Her stories have appeared in the New York Times, San Francisco Magazine, Washington Post, The Atlantic, and Newsweek, among other publications.